LuisTorres262/Creating-a-Virtual-Machine/README.md

 11.)
 You may see a lot of things going on, but for now, just focus on the public IP address and copy it.
-13.)
-Now press the windows key either on your keyboard or on the screen.
-Type "RDC" and you should see "Remote Desktop Connection" click that.